 Recent improvements include a new lobby, enlarged stage, construction of an orchestra pit, painting, carpeting, new heating/air and remodeled dressing rooms.

 The city assumed ownership of the facility in April 2012 and paid for the restoration work with a combination of grant funds, budgeted funds and money from the city’s commission reserve account.
-The city also received grant money to pay for repairs such as the new heating and air unit.
-In addition, city officials included $25,000 in the current fiscal year’s budget for the Schaefer Center.
+The city also received grant money to pay for repairs such as the new heating and air unit from the USDA.
+The city received a Tourism Product Development grant from the Georgia Department of Economic Development to remove the brick facade and restore the front of the theater to the original 1939 art deco look.
+In February 2015, a screen and projector system were installed.